 And finally, very important, always inform somebody where you went.

 Have you ever tried stand up paddling against wind?
 A person standing on a stand up paddle board is like a sail on a sailboat.
 People paddle down wind and feel like supermen.
 They go fast without much trouble.
 “Hey, this stand up paddle thing is really easy!”
 Until it is time to turn around and go back, this time against the wind.
 As the wind strength increases the paddling soon turns from slow to annoying and then to virtually impossible.
-This is why weather is EVERYTHING when it comes to stand up paddle trips.
+This is why weather is EVERYTHING when it comes to panning a stand up paddle trip.
 When you go paddling for an hour or so and then go back to the beach from where you started it’s quite simple.
 If there is no wind at that moment, you are good to go.
 You don’t even pay much attention to it.

 Even if the forecast shows no wind you can count on some thermal wind during the day (depending on the location and season).
 It does not take much wind for the paddling to become really difficult.
 Lots of times it is better to wait for the wind to die down before you start paddling.
 This is also the reason why you should choose a bit shorter route than you can handle, because if the weather turns bad, it will take you much longer.